I just collected a loooooong list for you – from museums to sightseeing and quirky bars and hidden gems.

 4. “Changing of the Guard”

 The Changing of the Guard at Buckingham palace is hold every day at 11:30 am.
+Come over and take a few photos, it is really interesting.

 Tip: Arrive early because there are plenty of people!